linkdata/socks5/README.md

 - [x] Support for the BIND command
 - [x] Support for the ASSOCIATE command
 - [x] Uses ContextDialer's for easy interoperation with other packages

+Notably, the client support for `net.Listener` includes reporting the bound address and port before calling `Accept()` and supports multiple concurrent `Accept()` calls, allowing you to reverse-proxy a server using this package.